Everything you need to know about the first trimester (weeks 1 to 12)

 Keeping your baby safe

 There are some things that you can do during pregnancy that have an effect on your baby.
-Find out about them by clicking the link below.
+Find out about the dos and don'ts for a safer pregnancy.

 Your physical and mental health in pregnancy

 Don't forget that your mental health is just as important as your physical health.
-It's normal to feel some anxiety and stress but it shouldn't be ongoing.
-If what you’re feeling isn’t normal for you, talk to your GP or midwife about it.
-They are there to help.
+It's natural to feel some anxiety and stress, but you may need some help if you’re struggling with these feelings.

 Read more about mental wellbeing in pregnancy